Identification in Nonlinear Dynamic Panel Models under Partial Stationarity: Extensions

 \subsubsection{Reconciliation with \citet{pakes2019}}

 Next, we show that Proposition \ref{prop:mul} specializes to those in \citet{pakes2019}, who focus on the static panel multinomial choice model without any endogeneity.
-Since \citet{pakes2019} establishes the sharpness of their identification setin a two-period settings.
-Since our identification set reproduces theirs, the sharpness of our identification set follows immediately in this setting.
+Since \citet{pakes2019} establishes the sharpness of their identification set in a two-period setting and our identification set reproduces theirs, the sharpness of our identification set follows immediately in this setting.

 Formally, \citet{pakes2019} characterizes the sharp identified set for $\t_{0}$ under the full stationarity assumption given all covariates:

 Under this condition, for two periods $\left(t,s\right)$ our identifying condition in \eqref{eq:ind_mul} is simplified to